 If the creek was running, we would’ve had to hop across the creek to pick up the trail but there was no water when we visited.
 We just walked right through the dry sandy creek bed.
 After this junction, the trail stayed flat for a short while before the incline began.

-Next 2.5 miles were uphill with shy of 1,000 feet of elevation gain.
+The next 2.5 miles were uphill with shy of 1,000 feet of elevation gain.
 It was a beautiful morning in April.
 All the lizards were out and soaking in the vitamin D from the sun.
 I’ve never seen that many lizards on one trail.
 Xena is usually careless about the lizards.
 Her prey drive only kicks in for little furry creatures 🐇🐿 but with so many lizards out sunbathing on the rocks, it was hard to ignore them I guess.
 She chased a few that day and was proud of herself.

-There was a couple of steep rocky parts that require some scrambling but they were short and doable.
+There were a couple of steep rocky parts that require some scrambling but they were short and doable.
 On the way to the waterfalls, we found some wildflowers.
 It wasn’t much but they still made me happy.

 When you are too short to reach the wildflower to smell

 The trail was easy to follow until we were maybe 50 feet away from the Chiquito Falls.
 At this point, you have hiked 4.5 miles.
-Go to left.
+Go to the left.
 My internal GPS said to go right but my internal GPS is not a good model and I don’t trust it so I checked the GPS on my phone.
-Sure enough, I needed to go to left.
+Sure enough, I needed to go to the left.
 If the water was running, we would have heard the water because we were that close but it was all dried up when we visited.

 I kept Xena behind me and we bushwhacked to the bottom of the waterfall while I was watching out for a snake.

 I am so glad she has no interest in snakes.
 On the way back, she walked by one that was just off the trail and didn’t even notice it until I shrieked.
 Even when she turned around to see what the fuss was about, as seen in the photo below, she had no interest.